Observe and record animal behaviour

 When working with either individuals or groups of animals, it is important that you understand their behaviour.
 Therefore, it is necessary that you observe those animals (individuals or groups) and record their behaviour.

-The recording of their behaviour must be completed in accordance with your organisation's policies and procedures.
+The recording of their behaviour must be completed by your organisation's policies and procedures.

 Individual VS Group